-NAS Fallon is located in the State of Nevada, 6 miles southeast of the town of Fallon and 60 miles east of Reno.
-NAS Fallon was established originally as a military facility in 1942 as part of the Western Defense Program.
-The Base was commissioned as a Naval Air Auxiliary Station (NAAS) in 1944, and went through varying degrees of activity through the 1950s and 1960s before being upgraded to Naval Air Station in 1972.
+NAS Fallon is in Nevada, 6 miles southeast of the town of Fallon and 60 miles east of Reno.
+It was originally established as a military facility in 1942 as part of the Western Defense Program.
+The base was commissioned as a Naval Air Auxiliary Station (NAAS) in 1944 and was upgraded to Naval Air Station in 1972.
 NAS Fallon currently serves as an aircraft weapons delivery and tactical air combat training facility.

-The New Fuel Farm (Site 2) is located in the northwestern portion of NAS Fallon, as shown in Figure 3-1.
-Approximately 3,300,500 gallons of jet propulsion (JP)-8 jet fuel currently is stored in three underground and three aboveground storage tanks located at Site 2.
+The New Fuel Farm (Site 2) is in the northwestern portion of NAS Fallon, as shown in Approximately Figure 3.
+3,300,500 gallons of jet propulsion (JP)-8 jet fuel currently is stored in three underground and three above ground storage tanks at Site 2.
 However, until a few years ago, the primary fuel at the fuel farm was JP-5 jet fuel.
 Most of the contamination around the fuel farm appears to be JP-5 with minor amounts of gasoline.
 The New Fuel Farm at Site 2 reportedly was constructed in 1957 to provide fuel delivery services for NAS Fallon.
 Stored fuels include jet fuel, aviation gasoline, diesel, and motor gasoline.

-Figure 3-1.
-New Fuel Farm (Site 2) is Located in the Northwestern Portion of NAS Fallon
+Figure 3.
+New Fuel Farm (Site 2) Is in the Northwestern Portion of NAS Fallon.

-3.4 Site Characteristics
+3.4 SITE CHARACTERISTICS

-The Fallon area is in the northwestern part of the Great Basin.
-This area consists of layered deposits of lacustrine and Aeolian deposits.
-Soils in the developed part of NAS Fallon are primarily of the Appian complex, and consist of fine sand and clay loam to a depth of approximately 6 ft.
+The Fallon area is in the northwestern part of the Great Basin which consists of layered deposits of lacustrine and Aeolian deposits.
+Soils in the developed part of NAS Fallon are primarily of the Appian complex and consist of fine sand and clay loam to a depth of approximately 6 ft.
 Underlying these soils are alternating layers of clay, silty/clayey sand, and sand.

-The local groundwater table is situated at depths ranging from 7 to 15 ft bgs, and is located at the top of a 3-ft-thick sand layer that overlies a thick regional lacustrine clay stratum.
+The local groundwater table is situated at depths ranging from 7 to 15 ft bgs, and is located at the top of a 3-ft-thick sand layer that overlays a thick regional lacustrine clay stratum.
 The vadose zone is composed primarily of soils classified as clay loam.
-Seasonal groundwater temperature varies from 12-18°C and is of brackish salinity (averaging 23 mmho/cm conductivity and 38,000 mg/L total dissolved solids).
+Seasonal groundwater temperature varies from 12 to 18°C and is of brackish salinity (averaging 23 mmho/cm conductivity and 38,000 mg/L total dissolved solids).
 Soil pH is high, ranging between 9.1 and 9.3, but groundwater pH varies seasonally from 7.8 to 9.0.